Widano245/tpOneToOne/README.md

 # tpOneToOne
+In the properties
-u can change port server as u want and also the db-name : i already named it "client-command"
+u can change port server as u want : i'v used 9090 and also the db-name : i already named it "client-command"